Neil MacDonald, Ph.D.

 BIO 696 Perspectives in Biology

 A variety of opportunities exist for students to be involved in research related to watershed management, forest ecology and management, wetland restoration, reclamation of degraded lands, and ecological restoration.
-Recent studies completed include a study of water quality in the Pigeon River watershed, native grass establishment on a degraded site, burning effects on spotted knapweed germination and establishment, survival of trout in the Pigeon River (Ottawa County), and vegetation responses to landfill leachate application, and hand pulling effects on a spotted knapweed population, and establishment of a diverse native plant community on a degraded site.
+Recent studies completed include a study of water quality in the Pigeon River watershed, native grass establishment on a degraded site, burning effects on spotted knapweed germination and establishment, survival of trout in the Pigeon River (Ottawa County), vegetation responses to landfill leachate application, and hand pulling effects on a spotted knapweed population, and establishment of a diverse native plant community on a degraded site.

 MacDonald, N.W., D.W.
 Mays, R.R.
 Rediske, and C.R.
 Ruetz III.
 2011.
 Environmental variation, fish community composition, and brown trout survival in the Pigeon River, Ottawa County, Michigan.
 Michigan Academician XL(2):135-168.